 What Are The Seven Summits?

 The 'Seven Summits' is a challenge first proposed and then completed by Richard Bass in 1985.
-It consists of climbing to the highest point on each of the seven continents:-
+The 7 Summits consists of climbing to the highest point on each of the seven continents:-

 - Asia - Mt Everest - 8848m